MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 For more information, see [Roles and permissions in Microsoft Sentinel](/azure/sentinel/roles) and [Manage access to Microsoft Sentinel data by resource](/azure/sentinel/resource-context-rbac).

-### Zero Trust in multi-tenant architectures with Azure Lighthouse
+### Zero Trust in multitenant architectures with Azure Lighthouse

 Azure Lighthouse enables multitenant management with scalability, higher automation, and enhanced governance across resources.
 With Azure Lighthouse you can manage multiple Microsoft Sentinel instances across Microsoft Entra tenants at scale.
 Here’s an example.